chutrunganh/Blockchain-and-Applications-IT4527E/Lab_03/README.md

 npm run deploy:local
 ```

 This will deploy your smart contracts (ERC-20 + Token Sale) to the hardhat local network.
 The `deploy:local` script runs the `scripts/deploy.js` file as defined in the `package.json` file.
 To view more about the deployment process, you can check the [`deploy.js`](./scripts/deploy.js) file.
-Anywahy, you should see output like this:
+Anyway, you should see output like this:

 ```
 chutrunganh@DESKTOP-RUUTEFU:~/Blockchain-and-Applications-IT4527E/Lab_03$ npm run deploy:local